 Rhodri says: “As with most testing nothing is black and white, but it provides valuable information to help make treatment decisions.

 I need to keep better records of treatments and comments against submissions.
 When looking back at data over the season it helps me realise that we still have a big parasite challenge here, which will be difficult to reduce under organic restrictions.”

-Eurion Thomas, European Operations Manager Techion UK, will be one of the speakers taking part in our free-to-attend webinar ‘Preserving the future of farming’, at 8pm on August 19.
-Farmers Guardian editor Ben Briggs will be speaking to New Zealand agritech businesses about the tech development work they are doing to address climate change and looking at the lessons UK farmers can learn from them.
+Eurion Thomas, European Operations Manager Techion UK, took part in our free-to-attend webinar ‘Preserving the future of farming’, at 8pm on August 19.
+Farmers Guardian editor Ben Briggs spoke to New Zealand agritech businesses about the tech development work they are doing to address climate change and looking at the lessons UK farmers can learn from them.

 Visit the series home page for more information